-Greg describes the bargain in the following way: “You [the hero] reflect what we want to see in ourselves.
+Our bargain with heroes can be described this way: “You [the hero] reflect what we want to see in ourselves.
 But if you reflect the reality of us as people and a society, then you’re just one of us after all.
 And therefore, you’re no more special than we are and you have to come down from your pedestal and stand in the muck with the rest of us.”

 If a hero misbehaves, we consider it a breech of contract and we withdraw our admiration and support.
 We may also show considerable anger about the contract violation — witness the outrage directed toward Tiger Woods that still lingers to this day.
 A broken agreement can turn a hero into a villain rather quickly and easily.
-Prominent examples, besides Tiger, include David Petraeus, LeBron James, Lance Armstrong, and Joe Paterno.
+Prominent examples, besides Tiger, include Kevin Spacey, Lance Armstrong, and Joe Paterno.